commonstandardsproject/api/README.md

 State and national standards connect to nearly every part K-12 education.
 In order for modern K12 edtech companies to use these standards in their apps, they need JSON formatted, well organized data.

 Also, for K12 edtech companies to interoperate, they need a common language and identifier for standards.
-Without guids for each standard, vendors have a hard time speaking making their data speak to each other.
-For instance, without a common standard guid, a gradebook assignment can't be easily matched up with lesson plans from a different vendor.
+Without GUIDs for each standard, vendors have a hard time speaking making their align with each other.
+For instance, without a common standard GUID, a gradebook assignment can't be easily matched up with lesson plan from a different vendor.

 ## Hasn't this been done already?